 Walk along the streets of Central London and you’ll undoubtedly cross paths with ubiquitous souvenir shops selling t-shirts, hats and key chains covered in the Union Jack and emblazoned with LONDON.
 While there are certainly some fun items and these stores will do in a pinch, there are plenty of other fabulous places around the UK capital where you can pick up really interesting keepsakes to commemorate your trip to London.
-Check out six of our favourite spots for finding unique souvenirs in London!
+Check out six of our favorite spots for finding unique London souvenirs.

 Antique Hunting on Portobello Road

 London is a treasure trove of antiques ranging from small trinkets costing less than a t-shirt to extravagant historic artifacts that have a definite wow-factor.
-Portobello Road Market in Notting Hill is the world’s largest antique market boasting over 1,000 vendors.
+Portobello Road Market in Notting Hill is the world’s largest antique market boasting over 1,000 vendors, so you’re certain to find London souvenirs.
 With so many shops and an endless selection of vintage goods on sale, you’re bound to spot something that catches your eye!
 On any given trip to the market you could stumble across adorable antique Paddington Bear dolls, tables covered with lovely vintage teakettles and stacks of stunning Victorian-era prints.

 London’s Best Kept Antique Shopping Secret